jdohertydev/blast-off/README.md

 * Dynamic Progress Display: Displays the progress of the game through ASCII art, representing the stages of rocket construction.
 * Game Over Handling: Handles game over conditions, such as running out of guesses or successfully guessing the word.
 * Scoring System: Provides a scoring system where users earn points for successfully guessing the word.
-* User Interaction: Utilizes user input functions (typing_input) to interact with the user during the game.
+* User Interaction: Utilises user input functions (typing_input) to interact with the user during the game.
 * Game Status Display: Continuously displays the game status, including the current score, remaining tries, and the word completion status.
 * Game Outcome Notification: Notifies the user of the game outcome, congratulating them for successful guesses or informing them of failure.